<

 You can book the Samaria excursion through your travel agent who arranges everything for you and will pick up at your hotel and bring you back again but you also can do it on your own.
 From Chania there are buses to the Omalos Heights and the Samaria Gorge and the bus service starts quite early.
 You would also come a day in advance to the Samaria Gorge, stay overnight and then walk the gorge before the big flock of tourists come in.
 This way you can make the walk in peace.

 In the beginning of the walk there are quite a few stairs and it can get steep from time to time.
 On either sides there are cyprus trees and pine trees.
 After an hour you will run into the first water source, which is called Neroutsiko (small water).
 One kilometer further after crossing the small water stream several times in the net water source, Risa tis Sikias.
 The net sight is the Agios Nikolaos Chapel which is surrounded by enormous cyprus trees.
 The third water source at 4,5 kilometer from the starting point is carved into the stone.
 It is called Vrissi and it is situated at a 500 meter altitude.
 From now on the water stream sometimes disappears into the ground.
 After another 3 kilometer you will see the original and now deserted village of Samaria.
 For unlucky tourists there are mules here and even a helicopter landing place.
 There are benches and tables and there are two water sources, so you can catch your breath here and have a rest.
+Here you are almost half way your walk.

 A little bit further down the route past the ruined houses of the village of Kato Chorio you will see on your left side against the mountain the small chapel of Ossia Maria.
 This old chapel changed names a couple of times during the centuries and it gave the Samaria Gorge its name.
 You will pass more cyprus trees, pine trees and olive trees (this used to be farming grounds) and then see the net water source called Vrissi tis Perdikas (Pigeons source).
 After three more kilometers is the net source Kephalovrissi which is surrounded by many large trees.
 The gorge is getting more narrow now.
 These narrow places in the Samaria Gorge are called "portes", meaning "gates".